JSKitty/better-electron-installer-debian/README.md

 main(options)
 ```

-You'll end up with the package at `dist/installers/app_0.0.1_amd64.deb`.
+You'll end up with the package at `dist/installers/app_0.0.1_amd64.deb`, compressed with the `.xz` format.

 _Note: As of 1.0.0, the Node-style callback pattern is no longer available.
 You can use
 [`util.callbackify`](https://nodejs.org/api/util.html#util_util_callbackify_original) if this is